Nightshade UV Editor (NSUV) version 1.5 release.

 -Transfer attributes: UV's on the Propagate UVs -button (Clones UV set to all selected meshes)

-Q: Where are the buttons for Smudge UV Tool, Lattice, Smooth and Move?
+Q: Where are the buttons for UV Smudge Tool and Smooth UV Tool?

 A: I removed them as they can be found on two other locations: Via the right click menu and on the top toolbar under "Tools".